RogueDiddler135/plasma-panelctl/README.md

 <div align="center">

-# panelctl
+# plasma-panelctl

 An expandable control panel to change the visibility of your panels using keybinds.

 </div>

 > [!IMPORTANT]
-> Please make sure to restart plasma before making a report.
+> Please make sure to restart Plasma and check if it works before making a report.

 > [!WARNING]
 > **Project is under active development.
 Look for BREAKING CHANGES in the Release notes.**